South Dakota anti-abortion group appeals ruling that dismissed its lawsuit over ballot initiative

 An anti-abortion group in South Dakota is appealing a judge's dismissal of its lawsuit to remove an abortion rights initiative from the November ballot

-PIERRE, S.D. -- An anti-abortion group in South Dakota is appealing to the state's Supreme Court after a judge dismissed its lawsuit to take an abortion rights initiative off the November ballot.
+PIERRE, S.D. -- An anti-abortion group in South Dakota has appealed to the state's Supreme Court after a judge dismissed its lawsuit to take an abortion rights initiative off the November ballot.

 “We will do everything we can to move this case as fast as possible,” she said.